Friday 20 October 2023

 The craziness had begun.

-We raced up the hill, round a bend and up a side road that brought us to the defunct Orca Inn and its car park now crammed not with cars but a very large number of birders.With just time to greet Ryan and Vicky who I only ever meet on Shetland I commenced joining everyone else in scanning the sycamore trees that encircle and overhang the car park.
+We raced up the hill, round a bend and up a side road that brought us to the defunct Orca Inn and its car park now crammed not with cars but a very large number of birders.With just time to greet Ryan and Vicky who I only ever meet on Shetland in autumn, I commenced joining everyone else in scanning the sycamore trees that encircle and overhang the car park.
 The warbler had just been seen in a sycamore by the inn but had now flown around the back of the inn.
 We had missed it by a minute.
 Would it come back?

 The answer was no as it was re-found but only briefly in a fuschia hedge behind the inn.
 As one we deserted the car park and surged round the inn to view the hedge.
 We stood and willed it to show itself but there was not a sign of it.
 Slowly the adrenalin subsided and it was back to looking hopefully at nearby trees and hedges.
 Birders fanned out scanning every available bit of suitable habitat.Half an hour of frustration and no little anxiety elapsed before it was reported a long way further up a road that continued along the hillside.